 - Horizontal scroll menu and slideshow diminishes the discoverability.

-- Using a watermark to educate users works but need to be more specific.
+- Using a watermark to educate users works but needs to be more specific.

 Comments from engineers:

 - The technology can work seamlessly without specifying ID types.

 - Having a separate ID list would be a scalable solution on the engineering side.

 - Have a dedicated area on the screen for scanning.